emychela/Data_Analysis_Using_R_and_Tableau/README.md

 ## Findings.

 1. Data shows that in Q3, member riders had the highest number of rides 912,632 and casual riders had 786,003.
-2. Casual riders used bikes for a lengthy period of time compared to meber riders.
-Average ride length for casual riders was 2302 seconds i.e 38 minutes:22 seconds, member riders had an average ride legth of 971 secinds i.e 16 minutes:11 seconds.
+2. Casual riders used bikes for a lengthy period compared to member riders.
+The average ride length for casual riders was 2302 seconds i.e. 38 minutes:22 seconds, member riders had an average ride length of 971 seconds i.e. 16 minutes:11 seconds.
 3. Casual riders had the highest number of rides on Saturday 176,201 rides.
 4. Suprises the data revealed were:
-    - Casual riders used bikes longer compared to member riders despite the fact that members had the highest number of rides.
+    - Casual riders used bikes longer compared to member riders even though members had the highest number of rides.
     - Saturday had the highest number of rides 176,201 and this was from casual riders.
     - Member riders use bikes more on weekdays and casual riders use bikes more on weekends.